cloudsoft/brooklyn-terraform/README.md

 #### Customizing Terraform Variables Values Using Brooklyn Configurations

-Apache Brooklyn allows injection of values for Terraform Variables using `brooklyn.config` and modifying those values after a Terraform configuration has been applied.
+AMP allows injection of values for Terraform Variables using `brooklyn.config` and modifying those values after a Terraform configuration has been applied.

 In the following blueprint, a Brooklyn parameter named `resourceName` is declared having a property `reconfigurable` set to `true`.
 This means the value of this parameter can be edited after an application is deployed.
 The `resourceName` parameter is configured to have the value `overriddenResourceName` in the `brooklyn.config` section of the Terraform Configuration service.